top of page

 Choose 190

-Choose 190 if your points fall just short of the 189 invitation round; a state nomination adds 5 points and can be the difference, but commits you to living in that state for a min time.
+Choose 190 if your points fall just short of the 189 invitation round; a state nomination adds 5 points and can be the difference, but commits you to living in that state for a minimum period.

 3